TNiconic/tniconic.github.io/_posts/2022-07-09-host_log_ingest.md

 ---

 # Host Log Ingestion
 Hello!
 The topic of today's discussion is host log ingestion.
 Specifically enterprise host log ingestion and then pushing those logs into a SIEM, in this case SecurityOnion2.
-A couple of caveats before we get started.
-Why not utilize Sysmon?